lovesegfault/blog/content/posts/drafts/arrays-are-not-pointers.md

 > **7.1.4 item 1**
 >
-> If a function argument is described as being an array,the pointer actually
+> If a function argument is described as being an array, the pointer actually
 > passed to the function shall have a value such that all address computations
 > and accesses to objects (that would be valid if the pointer did point to the
 > first element of such an array) are in fact valid.